-Milne Bay Province Logistics – located as it is at the eastern end of the main island of New Guinea, Alotau the capital of Milne Bay Province is only about 350km as the crow flies from Port Moresby.
+Milne Bay Province Logistics.
+Alotau, the provincial capital of Milne Bay, is located as it is at the eastern end of the main island of New Guinea.
+As the crow flies, it is only about 350km from Port Moresby.

-But the only really viable option to get to Milne Bay is to fly there as the sole road on the south coast of New Guinea stops at a village called Kupiano, roughly half-way between Port Moresby to Alotau.
+But the only really viable option to get to Milne Bay is to fly there.
+Because the only road on the south coast of New Guinea stops at a village called Kupiano.
+Which is roughly half-way between Port Moresby to Alotau.

 Alotau itself has an enviable reputation as a safe and pleasant town.

-Its airport is called Gurney and was built by the US Army in WWII, who and named it after Squadron Leader C.R.
+Its airport is called Gurney and was built by the US Army in WWII.
+It was named after Squadron Leader C.R.
 Gurney of the Royal Australian Air Force (RAAF).

-Back in 2008 the PNG government announced the approval for direct international flights between Alotau and Cairns in Australia, bypassing Port Moresby and providing a major boost for both the diving sector and the local tourism industry in Milne Bay Province.
+Back in 2008 the PNG government announced the approval for direct international flights between Alotau and Cairns in Australia.
+Hence bypassing Port Moresby… And providing a major boost for both the diving sector and the local tourism industry in Milne Bay Province.

 But despite the presence of a new, but deserted “International Departure Lounge” at Gurney airport no flights eventuated… Then in August 2015 the cabinet announced direct flights between Gurney and Brisbane had been approved.